The Arrow of Time: Why Does Time Flow Forward?

 Our everyday world is full of irreversible processes.

-For example, imagine a glass of water on a table that gets knocked over.
-Naturally, the glass shatters into pieces and the water spills.
-Conversely, we never see the reverse: shards of glass reassembling into an intact cup and water flowing back into it.
+For example, imagine a glass of water being knocked off a table.
+The glass shatters, and the water spills onto the floor.
+We never see the reverse process: shards of glass reassembling into a cup while spilled water flows back inside.

 This everyday distinction between past and future seems obvious.
-However, when we examine time from a physical standpoint, the laws of physics themselves make no such distinction.
+Yet when we look at time from the standpoint of fundamental physics, the basic laws themselves do not usually distinguish between past and future.

-At the fundamental level, physical laws are symmetric in time—they do not prefer past over future.
+At a fundamental level, many physical laws are symmetric with respect to time.
+They do not intrinsically prefer the future over the past.

-For instance, consider two billiard balls colliding: they approach, collide, and then separate.
-If we record this event and play it in reverse, the motion still obeys the laws of physics.
-Most physical theories are time-reversal symmetric.
+For example, consider two billiard balls that approach each other, collide, and then separate.
+If we recorded the event and played the video backward, the reversed motion would still be consistent with the laws of physics.
+In this sense, many physical theories are time-reversal symmetric.

 Why does time flow only toward the future?
-One way to picture this world is as a movie tape, with the Big Bang at one end and an infinite extension in the other.
-But why is the tape asymmetric?
+One simple way to imagine the universe is as a movie reel, with the Big Bang at one end and the future extending in the other direction.
+But this raises another question: why is the reel asymmetric in the first place?

-Here I propose how the Many-Worlds Interpretation might explain the arrow of time.
+Here I propose one way the many-worlds interpretation might account for the arrow of time.

-In this interpretation, worlds at different moments branch into a larger multiverse.
-Each world does not follow a single, linear history like a movie tape; instead, histories branch out like a spider’s web.
-There is no universal time label for each world—only the relationships among them.
+In this view, worlds at different moments form part of a larger branching structure.
+Each world does not trace a single fixed history like a frame on a movie reel.
+Instead, histories branch outward like a web.
+There is no absolute time label attached to each world; what matters are the relationships between worlds.

 For example, consider all worlds whose internal clocks read time t.
-From each such world, many possible successor worlds branch out.
-While most successors have clocks showing t+1, some may branch to clocks reading t−1.
+From each of those worlds, many possible successor worlds can branch out.
+Most of those successors may have clocks showing t+1, while a much smaller number may have clocks showing t-1.

-However, we perceive time as moving forward because the vast majority of branches lead to worlds with clocks at t+1.
-In this view, the arrow of time emerges because there are far more high-entropy branches than low-entropy ones, making transitions toward higher entropy overwhelmingly more likely.
+We perceive time as moving forward because the overwhelming majority of branches lead to worlds whose clocks have advanced.
+In this picture, the arrow of time emerges because there are far more high-entropy branches than low-entropy branches, making transitions toward higher entropy overwhelmingly more likely.

 Many-Worlds Interpretation and the Arrow of Time Diagram

-Nevertheless, if a branch reached a state of maximum entropy, we might no longer observe time progressing, since time loses meaning when entropy is maximal.
-In such a world, internal clocks would no longer function reliably.
+If a branch ever reached a state of maximum entropy, however, we might no longer observe time as progressing.
+When entropy is already maximal, time may lose its practical meaning, and internal clocks would no longer function reliably.

 Related articles: